Heavy02011/robohatmm1-intro/README_IMU_20191221.md

-# Update Dec 21st 2019
+# Get IMU demo running, Dec 21st 2019

-actions to get it running
+## 1. Connect your robohatmm1 to the the usb port and wait to see the drive name CIRCUITPY

-## 1. copy all lib files from saved prototype to /lib on cirtuitpy
+## 2. copy all lib files [from](https://github.com/robotics-masters/mm1-hat-cpy-native/tree/master/USB/lib) to /lib on CIRCUITPY (the usb drive!)

 ![](https://github.com/Heavy02011/robohatmm1-intro/blob/master/images/libraryfiles_20191221.png)